hovo1990/CIP_Nextflow_on_HPC/README.md

 This intro assumes that you are familiar with a <a href="https://en.wikipedia.org/wiki/Linux" target="_blank">Linux Operating System</a> and are proficient in using Linux command line tools.

+This tutorial was created with the San Diego Supercomputer Center's Expanse supercomputer in mind.

 ## ✔ Mission Objectives
 After completing this introduction, you should:
 1. Be able to run a simple Nextflow pipeline on HPC